biscuitboost/yourbanger-fe/src/data/post/baby-shower-gift-ideas.md

   - baby gifts
 metadata:
   canonical: https://yourbanger.com/baby-shower-gift-ideas
+  title: "AI Songs & Baby Shower Gift Ideas | YourBanger.com"
+  description: "Create an AI song for new parents in 2 minutes for $19.99.
+Baby shower gift ideas that go beyond the registry—custom songs about their journey to parenthood."
 ---

 Here's the baby shower gift dilemma: the registry has all the essentials covered, but showing up with just a pack of diapers feels underwhelming.
 You want to give something meaningful—something that acknowledges this huge life change without being another item that ends up in a donation pile.